 Of the two cameras under consideration, the Canon 1Ds Mark III features a full frame sensor and the Olympus E-M1 II a Four Thirds sensor.
 The sensor area in the E-M1 II is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 1Ds Mark III has a native 3:2 aspect ratio, while the one in the E-M1 II offers a 4:3 aspect.

 With 21MP, the 1Ds Mark III offers a slightly higher resolution than the E-M1 II (20.2MP), but the 1Ds Mark III nevertheless has larger individual pixels (pixel pitch of 6.41μm versus 3.34μm for the E-M1 II) due to its larger sensor.
-However, the E-M1 II is a somewhat more recent model (by 9 years and 1 month) than the 1Ds Mark III, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the E-M1 II is a much more recent model (by 9 years and 1 month) than the 1Ds Mark III, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the E-M1 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the 1Ds Mark III, the E-M1 II has the capacity to capture high quality composite images (50MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).